Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Published 20 February 2022 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion

-There are corners of the world that were put here to be painted.
-Bali.
-Greece.
-Tuscany.
-And south France.
+There are corners of the world that may have put there to be painted.

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.

-Van Gogh stayed in Provence, France for a total of 444 days in Provence, during which he would paint better and more than at any other time in his life: 187 paintings in Arles, and 142 in Saint-Rémy-de-Provence.
+In Provence, he would paint more and better than at any other time in his life: 187 paintings in Arles, and 142 in Saint-Rémy-de-Provence

 Van Gogh Provence Arles - painting of SunflowersOne of several "Sunflowers" painted by van Gogh.
 His first set was painted in Paris, but this is a fourth version, painted in Arles in 1888